amitgupta7/node-async/readme.md

 * Consider API Pagination limits.
 * Is bottleneck by API rate limit of 5000 calls/hr/user.
   * Rate limit and other errors are captured in the excel file.
-* Make multiple parallel asynchronous calls.
-Is not multi-threaded.
+* Make multiple parallel asynchronous calls (using [async-await pattern](https://en.wikipedia.org/wiki/Async/await)).
+  * Is not multi-threaded.
 * Capture all error logs in an excel worksheet.

 To-dos: